 In the early morning of the last day of the Pchum Ben Festival, visitors can join the throngs at the pagodas and take photos of local people of all ages in traditional costume.
 Women especially, don their best traditional dress, and come wearing their silk, embroidered blouses and scarves, bearing offerings, candles and incense.

 Num Onsam and sweet Num Korm (steamed cakes wrapped in banana leaves) are taken to pagodas during the festival to share among participants.
 Num Onsam is a kind of cylindrical cake of glutinous rice wrapped around a mixture of pork, salt and other ingredients.
 Num Korm is shaped like a pyramid and made of rice-flour and filled with a coconut and palm sugar mixture.

 Money offered to monks goes towards the construction or renovation of temples and community development such as the construction of bridges and schools, tree planting, or as donations to needy families.

 Khmers believe that fraternal feelings are fostered with the exchange of food and Num Onsam and Num Korm cakes.
 This ensures that visitors to any pagoda during the Pchum Ben festival will be warmly welcomed and invited to taste these cakes and enjoy the festivities.

 See pictures of Bonn Pchum Ben in Tonle Bati.

 See also a video of Pchum Ben in Kampong Speu.

-[caption id="attachment_63" align="alignleft"]Illuminated floats on the Tonle Sap in Phnom Penh[/caption] The annual three-day Water Festival competes with the Khmer New Year for being the most important holiday for Cambodians.
+The annual three-day Water Festival competes with the Khmer New Year for being the most important holiday for Cambodians.